 2. Use Car Soaps

-Soaps that are specifically made for washing cars can adequately prepare your ride’s surface for waxing.
+Soaps that are specifically made for washing cars can adequately prepare your ride’s surface for waxing. or for car wrapping.
 Proper preparation helps ensure maximum shine and protection and improves the way the wax sticks to the car’s surface.

 3. Wash Your Ride